 - IEO.1 Enable personal development by devising a programme of international study that complements the content of the home degree programme and/or develops other interests.
 (GA PPP KTS) - IEO.2 Appreciate the challenges and opportunities of studying/ working in an international context.
-(GA PPP KTS) - IEO.3 Demonstrate an understanding of, and respect for, the cultural norms and differences of the host country at a societal level as part of an inclusive, global outlook (GA PPP KTS) - PEO.1 Reflect upon your greater knowledge of the career opportunities available to life sciences graduates in the job market and your personal aptitude for those opportunities.
-(GA PPP KTS) - PEO.2 Demonstrate the acquisition of a range of professional, practical and key-transferrable skills relevant to the fields of employment where psychology/counselling and neuroscience graduates are valued.
-(KU GA PPP KTS) - PEO.3 Take personal responsibility for directing your own learning and future career making the best use of the opportunities, experiences and people that were available to you during your placement year.
-Draw upon the diverse approaches, perspectives, knowledge and experience of a diverse workforce, treating all individuals with respect and recognising their contribution to the host organisation.
+(GA PPP KTS) - IEO.3 Demonstrate an understanding of, and respect for, the cultural norms and differences of the host country at a societal level as part of an inclusive, global outlook (GA PPP KTS) - PPO.1 Reflect on your knowledge of the career opportunities available to social sciences graduates in the job market and your personal aptitude for those opportunities.
+(GA PPP KTS) - PPO.2 Demonstrate the acquisition of a range of professional, practical and key-transferrable skills relevant to the fields of employment where psychology/counselling and neuroscience graduates are valued.
+(KU GA PPP KTS) - PPO.3 Take personal responsibility for directing your own learning and future career making the best use of the opportunities, experiences and people that were available to you during your placement year.
 (KU GA PPP KTS)